 In “It Can Happen Here,” two hairdressers-one black, one white-in an ever-changing neighborhood in Queens, embark on a new dream from their two-chair hair salon.
 They follow their passion for singing and nurturing a community in the midst of a national political climate of chaos, division and autocracy.
 These two women from different generations have lived next door to each other for 34 years and have worked together for over a decade.
 They confront the repressive political climate and gentrification with idiosyncrasies and humor, until one of their clients, facing a deportation crisis, presents them with a moral dilemma.

+Thank you for coming to this event!
 Please sign up on the mailing list to find out about the future of the project.
+Join the mailing list

 Queens Council on the Arts presented the first iteration of It Can Happen Here, a new play in development written by Artist Commissioning Program Awardee Judith Sloan.

 Judith Sloan’s Artist Commissioning Program project, It Can Happen Here, is a reference to the Sinclair Lewis novel It Can’t Happen Here, which chronicled the fictitious election of a power-hungry politician who stirred up fear by promising a return to patriotism.
-For nine months Sloan — playwright/actor and longtime chronicler of Queens (Crossing the BLVD1001 Voices: Symphony for a New America) — talked with residents of Southeastern Queens about our hopes, fears, and aspirations.
+For nine months Sloan — playwright/actor and longtime chronicler of Queens (Crossing the BLVD, 1001 Voices: Symphony for a New America) — talked with residents of Southeastern Queens about our hopes, fears, and aspirations.

 “What struck me over and over were stories of love and support that often fly under the radar in times of extreme duress.
 I decided to zoom in on conversations between women.
 Like the novel It Can’t Happen Here, my play is inspired by real events,” says Sloan.